 Menzies, G. (2003).
 1421: the year China discovered the world.
 London, UK: Bantam Books.
 The author, a retired submarine captain, theorizes that the New World was not first discovered by Columbus, but by Captain Zheng He.
 Is he, as the London Telegraph wrote, a visionary or a madman?
 It’s a compelling story.

 Murphy, E. The black candle.
-(1922).
-In my mind, this is the book that lost Ms. Murphy, aka Judge Murphy, aka The Famous Five member Murphy, her place on a Canadian banknote as a notable female of Canada.
+(1922). [no publishing information] In my mind, this is the book that lost Ms. Murphy, aka Judge Murphy, aka The Famous Five member Murphy, her place on a Canadian banknote as a notable female of Canada.
 Like her counterpart Ms. Glynn-Ward (see review on this page), Ms. Murphy’s book is a thinly disguised rant about the Chinese in Canada.

 Books to Buy List